Frequently Asked Estate Planning Questions

 Typically, we recommend wills for clients who do not have young children and trusts for those who have young children or other family members that they want to be sure are taken care of over time.
 Sometimes we have clients with family members who need money right now to be budgeted for them.
 See more about that below.

-At Esser, Bradley and Khalsa, where we have premier estate planning attorneys in beautiful Sedona, all of our Legacy Estate Plans are tailored to each client and their circumstances, so you can be as specific or as general as you would like to.
+At Sedona Lawyers, where we have premier estate planning attorneys in beautiful Sedona, all of our Legacy Estate Plans are tailored to each client and their circumstances, so you can be as specific or as general as you would like to.

 What happens if I do not execute a will or a trust?